 - a.
 TFRs are REQUIRED for Thunderbirds 1-7's arrival, practices, and demonstrations.
 This needs to be approved as early as possible, at least 30 days prior to your air show, through your local Air Force representative from your appropriate FAA region.
 An example request letter is provided in Attachment 11.
 To ensure that the TFR meets all of our requirements, have your air boss send your DRAFT TFR request to the Thunderbirds Air Show Events Coordinator no later than 45 days prior to your show.
-We will review it for accuracy and return it directly to the airboss for changes if necessary. - (1) Required TFR altitudes - a) Thunderbirds 1-7's Arrival Practice: Surface to 10,000 feet AGL - b) Practice/Demonstration: Surface to 15,000 feet AGL - (2) The required lateral boundary for ALL Thunderbird TFRs (arrival/practice/demonstration) is a 5 NM radius from the Thunderbirds' show center coordinate unless your CROWD CENTER and SHOW CENTER are not co-located, then we are requesting a 5.5 NM TFR. - (3) The TFR must be in effect for the following times as a minimum, additional time is requested if available to provide maximum flexibility for possible maintenance problems or weather conditions: - a) Thunderbirds 1-7's arrival: 10 minutes prior through 80 minutes after our scheduled arrival time (90 minutes total).
-If your show is in the Eastern time zone, expect Thunderbirds 1-7 to simply land without an arrival survey on arrival day.
-Arrival surveys in Eastern time zones will be accomplished during the normal backup survey time.
-Coordinate with Thunderbird #8 and the Air Show Events Coordinator prior to scheduling. - b) Thunderbirds 1/5/6 backup survey and morning diamond practice: If weather/maintenance/etc precludes accomplishing an arrival survey during 1-7's arrival, we will require a 60 minute block of time in the morning the following day for a Thunderbird 1/5/6 survey flight or diamond practice.
-It is highly desirable to be aerobatic during the morning practice to the max extent possible.
-This must be planned for when coordinating your Waiver and TFR times.
+We will review it for accuracy and return it directly to the airboss for changes if necessary. - (1) Required TFR altitudes - a) Thunderbirds 1-7's Arrival Practice: Surface to 10,000 feet AGL - b) Practice/Demonstration: Surface to 15,000 feet AGL - (2) The required lateral boundary for ALL Thunderbird TFRs (arrival/practice/demonstration) is a 5 NM radius from the Thunderbirds' show center coordinate unless your CROWD CENTER and SHOW CENTER are not co-located, then we are requesting a 5.5 NM TFR. - (3) The TFR must be in effect for the following times as a minimum, additional time is requested if available to provide maximum flexibility for possible maintenance problems or weather conditions: - a) Thunderbirds 1-7's arrival: 10 minutes prior through 80 minutes after our scheduled arrival time (90 minutes total). - b) Thunderbirds morning diamond practice: We will require a 60 minute block of time in the morning following the Thunderbird arrival for the diamond practice (usually Friday morning).
+This is a full aerobatic practice and must be planned for when coordinating your waiver and TFR times.
 Work with the Thunderbirds Air Show Events Coordinator for the required times. - c) Practice/Demonstrations: 15 minutes prior to scheduled takeoff and extend for 90 minutes at a minimum (total period of 1+30).